ehu009/2nd_mandatory/README.md

 # Bonus points

 * Make a cool dashboard on the web-page that displays the produced insights and notifications for a given rider.
+* Notification that a rider has been picked up by a car.
 * Sunset notification.
 Speed up to reach destination before dark
 * Make something cool.